ezrosent/frawk/info/types.md

 _This distinction between bidirectional and unidirectional constraints, where the former is more efficient to implement while the latter is more precise, shows up elsewhere in static analysis.
-For example consider the difference between Andersen's and Steensgaard's points-to analyses, detailed in [this book](https://cs.au.dk/~amoeller/spa/)._
+For example, see the difference between Andersen's and Steensgaard's points-to analyses, detailed in [this book](https://cs.au.dk/~amoeller/spa/)._